Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Genetic Algorithm/Smart Flappybird/README.md

 1. Useful fitness function

-   I made sure that the fitness function reflects what I want to achieve from this AI.
+   I ensured that the fitness function reflects what I want to achieve from this AI.
 I chose the horizontal distance traveled, the vertical distance to the pipe gap, and the score.

    $fitness = horizontal_distance + (score * 5) - (gap * 2)$